 The first Royal Marines Cadets were formed in 1901 at what was then the Royal Marines Artillery barracks in Portsmouth (now home to the Corps Museum), and were called the Royal Marines Artillery Cadet Corps.
 Soon expanding to Chatham, Plymouth, Deal and Lympstone, the title changed to Royal Marines Volunteer Cadet Corps when we joined with our Royal Naval Cadet colleagues in the 1910s.

-…and we hope to open a new Division in Arbroath (based alongside 45 Commando RM) in the next few months.
+…and we are seeking recruits and cadets for a new Gosport Division RMVCC in the next few months.

 Boys and girls can join the Royal Marines Cadets between the ages of 9 and 17, and then serve until their 18th birthday.
 Having joined they undergo 4 to 5 months’ basic training as a recruit and then ‘pass out’ during a ceremonial parade in front of family and friends having been inspected by a senior officer.
 Once passed out they can join the Band (if their unit has one) or become a General Duties cadet.
 See Our Activities for more information.

 In all of our activities, parental support is crucial in assisting the cadets in getting the best out of what we offer.
 That may be help with preparing uniforms (although of course we expect cadets to polish their own boots ) and being a ‘taxi-service’ to and from our activities (although we do provide transport for most of our out-of-area activities).